-As part of the maintenance process, City crews are currently flushing the water mains in various areas of the city.
+As part of the maintenance process, City crews occasionally flush the water mains in various areas of the city.
 Occasionally this causes a slight and temporary discoloration in the water.
 The water is completely safe, and we advise that you simply open your COLD water faucet and allow the water to run for several minutes to clear it out.
 If water discoloration persists for an extended period of time, call Water Quality at 720-898-7802 or Water Treatment at 720-898-7820.

 Each year when freezing temperatures no longer pose a threat, Arvada Utility personnel hit the streets around the City to flush water mains.
 The purpose of flushing is to help maintain water quality in water mains, especially where limitations in the distribution system create potential quality issues.